 By the very nature of the art-science approach, it is not always possible to measure everything.
-We do draw a lesson from the first edition of this competition, however: I in the its future editions of the competition, it will be useful to steer students more firmly towards learning and towards communicating science and technology in their pieces.
+We do draw a lesson from the first edition of this competition, however: in its future editions, it will be useful to steer students more firmly towards learning and towards communicating science and technology in their pieces.